RedPointGlobal/redpoint-rpi/docs/readme-values.md

 ## Overriding Internal Defaults

 Every internal default can be overridden without forking the chart.
 Override any setting directly under the matching top-level key in your overrides file.
-Use the Web UI's **Explain** tab or open `docs/values_reference.yaml` for the complete reference.
+Use the [Helm Assistant Web UI](https://rpi-helm-assistant.redpointcdp.com) **Reference** tab to browse every available key with its default value.

 <details>
 <summary><strong>Global resource defaults</strong></summary>